Aligorith/emulsion/README.md

  * Improved styling of the slider (based on MCluck90's code) to make it more easily visible

+ * Show the total number of images found in the current folder, and the index/position of the currently displayed image within that

+ * When files have invalid EXIF Orientation data, the filename is displayed as part of the error messages for those.

  * Attempts to fix a bug where the window always ends up halfway off-screen on startup (i.e. This one https://github.com/ArturKovacs/emulsion/issues/210)